Sitefinity/Telerik.Sitefinity.Samples.Corporate/README.md

 2. Modify the **connectionString** value to match your server address.
 3. Build the solution.

-For version-specific details about the required Sitefinity NuGet packages for this sample application, click on [Releases](https://github.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.Corporate/releases).
+For version-specific details about the required Sitefinity CMS NuGet packages for this sample application, click on [Releases](https://github.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.Corporate/releases).

 ### Login

-To login to Sitefinity backend, use the following credentials:
+To login into the Sitefinity CMS backend, use the following credentials:
 **Username:** admin
 **Password:** password